katydecorah/katydecorah.github.io/_posts/2013-09-21-adirondack-balloon-festival.md

 ## Balloon Festival

-Mom and I woke up at 4 am.
+Friday night I drove to my folks house.
+The next morning, Mom and I woke up at 4 am.
 We drove to Glens Falls to take the 5:10 bus to the Adirondack Balloon Festival for the 100 balloon launch.
-We walked around the still dark airport while people began accumulating.
+We walked around the still dark airport runway while people began accumulating.
 We purchased a duo of coffee and bagels and stood around until launch time at 6:30.
 It was a pleasant morning, 55 degrees.

 Once the sun came up, the wind picked up.
-Balloon crews unfolded balloons and managed to get a few upright, but the wind won.
-The wind tossed the balloons making the crowd gasp as they flopped from side to side.
+Crews unfolded balloons and brought them to life, but the wind won.
+The wind tossed the balloons around like rag dolls making the crowd gasp.
 That was it.
 No balloons to launch.
-Everyone was so tired and disappointed.
+Everyone was so tired and so disappointed.

-Here are a few of the handful of balloons that tried.

 <a href="http://www.flickr.com/photos/91218249@N05/9874729963/" title="Adirondack Balloon Festival 2013 by katydecorah, on Flickr"><img src="http://farm6.staticflickr.com/5468/9874729963_c1bf932d8a_b.jpg" class="img-half" alt="Adirondack Balloon Festival 2013"></a>
 <a href="http://www.flickr.com/photos/91218249@N05/9874631594/" title="Adirondack Balloon Festival 2013 by katydecorah, on Flickr"><img src="http://farm6.staticflickr.com/5461/9874631594_e10c10a2ce_b.jpg" class="img-half" alt="Adirondack Balloon Festival 2013"></a>